traitecoevo/plant/doc/design.md

 mass, the light environment will be empty, because there is no actual individuals (like the limit 1/n, n->inf).
 However, in the individual based model, a single seed will cause self shading.

+## Terminology on log-transformed ODE variables

+For both density and survival, the thing that we are integrating is in the exponent of the thing that we want.
+Survival because of the poisson process, density because who knows?
+This does suggest the use for something to hide this process, perhaps?